Categories of Special Interest

 1800 - 1840

-Terraced two-bay three-storey house, c.1820, retaining original fenestration.
-Reroofed, c.1995.
-Undergoing extensive renovation, 2003.
+End-of-terrace two-bay three-storey house, c.1820.
+Extensively renovated, c.1995.
 One of a terrace of four.
-Pitched (shared) roof with replacement artificial slate, c.1995, clay ridge tiles, rendered (shared) chimney stack and replacement uPVC rainwater goods, c.1995, on rendered eaves.
-Unpainted rendered, ruled and lined walls with slate hanging to side (south-east) elevation.
-Square-headed window openings with stone sills.
-3/6 and 6/6 timber sash windows.
-Round-headed door opening with moulded rendered surround, timber panelled door, and decorative fanlight.
-Set back from line of road with forecourt having replacement steel railings, c.1995, on limestone ashlar plinth.
+Pitched (shared) roof with clay ridge tiles, replacement artificial slate, c.1995, rendered (shared) chimney stack, and replacement uPVC rainwater goods, c.1995, on rendered eaves.
+Unpainted replacement cement rendered, ruled and lined walls, c.1995, with rendered quoined piers.
+Square-headed window openings with stone sills, and replacement 2/2 timber sash windows, c.1995.
+Round-headed door opening with moulded rendered surround, replacement timber panelled door, c.1995, and spoked fanlight.
+Set back from line of road with forecourt having section of replacement steel railings, c.1995, on limestone ashlar plinth.

-A well-proportioned house, built as one of a terrace of four identical units, which retains its original form and massing, together with a range of important salient features and materials, including sections of slate hanging, which contribute significantly to the historic character of the composition.
-The house, together with the remainder of the terrace (22830008 - 10/WD-09-30-08 - 10), forms an attractive feature of formal appearance in the streetscape.
+A well-proportioned house, built as one of a terrace of four identical units, which has been extensively renovated leading to the loss of most of the original fabric.
+However, the original form and massing remains intact, while some replacement fittings have been installed in keeping with the original integrity of the design.
+The house, together with the remainder of the terrace (22830009 - 11/WD-09-30-09 - 11), forms an attractive feature of formal appearance in the streetscape.